teambit/docs/docs/building-with-bit/pre-existing-components.md

 ### Using your current package manager

 You can keep using your current package manager for dependency management and keep all dependencies in your `package.json` file.
-In this case, it is important to use `bit link` after you install dependnecies.
+In this case, it is important to use `bit link` after you install dependencies.
 This is because package managers often delete "unkown" files from `node_modules`, and `bit link` re-creates all component-modules.
 We recomend adding `bit link` as a `post-install` action on your `package.json` file to simplify dev-experience.